 Activist Soup Kit

-In 1988, activists staged protests at Salamanca Market, facing arrests and public abuse.
-In 1994, Tasmanian activist Nicholas Toonen took his case all the way to the United Nations, where the UN Human Rights Committee ruled that Tasmania’s laws violated international human rights.
+For many years, Tasmania held onto the harshest anti-gay laws in Australia.
+As late as 1997, consensual homosexual sex remained a criminal offence, punishable by up to 21 years in prison.
+In 1988, activists protested at Salamanca Market, facing arrests and public abuse.
+In 1994, Nicholas Toonen took his case to the United Nations, where the UN Human Rights Committee ruled that Tasmania’s laws breached international human rights.

-This soup kit honours the long haul of that activism.
-It’s made with earthy, nourishing ingredients that speak to resilience and care.
-It’s food for protest, for community, and for sharing across generations.
+This soup is more than a meal.
+It’s a tribute to the long haul of activism that changed the nation.
+Made with earthy, nourishing ingredients, it speaks to resilience, care, and community.
+It is food for protest, for gathering, and for sharing stories across generations.

 References